ApolloAuto/apollo/docs/specs/qp_spline_path_optimizer.md

 # QP-Spline-Path Optimizer

+_**Tip**: to read the equations in the document, you are recommended to use Chrome with [a plugin](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn) or copy the latex equation to [an online editor](http://www.hostmath.com/)_

 Quadratic programming + Spline interpolation

-_**Tip**: to read the equations in the document, you are recommended to use Chrome with [a plugin](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn)_

 ## 1. Objective function